pranavpandey/dynamic-utils/README.md

 This library is fully commented so I am highlighting some of the functions below, keep exploring for more hidden features.

+### DynamicBitmapUtils

+Helper class to perform bitmap operations.

+- `Bitmap getBitmapFormDrawable(drawable)` - Get bitmap from the supplied drawable.

+- `Bitmap resizeBitmap(bitmap, newWidth, newHeight)` - Resize bitmap to the new width and height.

+- `Bitmap applyColorFilter(bitmap, colorFilter)` - Apply color filter on the supplied bitmap.

+- `Bitmap applyColorFilter(bitmap, color)` - Apply monochrome color filter on the supplied bitmap.

+- `@ColorInt int getDominantColor(bitmap)` - Extract the dominant color form the supplied bitmap.

 ### DynamicColorUtils

 Helper class to change colors dynamically.